 - Move the veggie mixture to a mixing bowl and allow to cool.
 Add your ground turkey, Italian herbs and salt to the bowl with the veggies and mix until combined.
 Using your hands works great, by the way!

 - Using a tablespoon measure, form mixture into balls and place in a greased baking dish.

 - Bake at 375 degrees F for 20 minutes, until cooked through.
 Serve with ketchup or favorite dipping sauce on the side!

 When forming the meatballs, wet your hands with some water to prevent the mixture from sticking to you.

-These were a total hit with both kids.
+These were a total hit with both of my girls when I first made them.
 To add a bit more fun to this dish, I serve the meatballs skewered with toothpicks so the kids can easily dip them in ketchup or BBQ sauce.
-They're also an ideal leftover addition to the lunchbox.
-The recipe name may sound like a mouthful, but isn't that a good thing?
-Even my little vegetarian seems to think so.
+They’re also an ideal leftover addition to the lunchbox.
+They’re also a perfect appetizer to serve at your next tailgate or birthday party and a great recipe if you’re looking to meal prep!
+The recipe name may sound like a mouthful, but isn’t that a good thing?

 - 1/2 onion, diced small

 - 1 pound ground turkey, dark or light meat